 Much like Video Bitrate affects your video quality, Audio Bitrate controls the quality of your stream audio output.
 This includes your microphone, game audio and any other additional sources.
 Many streamers make the mistake of focusing all of their attention on video quality, when in reality, most viewers are listening to your stream more than they’re watching.
 That’s why it’s so important to make sure you’re delivering the best audio quality possible.

 The recommended Audio Bitrate for most streaming platforms is 128 kbps, however, the maximum Bitrate of 320 kbps will provide the best audio quality.
-This is especially noticeable when using a high-quality USB microphone like Yeti X or the new Yeti X World of Warcraft Edition.
+This is especially noticeable when using a high-quality USB microphone like Yeti X.

 Under Encoder, it’s recommended that you use the NVENC setting, which uses your graphics card to encode the stream and typically offers the best performance.
 The x264 encoder uses your CPU’s processor to encode data, which can cause issues with your game, stream quality or even overall CPU performance.